PaulStoffregen/OneWire/readme.md

 OneWire Master Library
 ======================

-### Features compared to lib 2.3.3
+### Features
+- emulate a bus master in a generic way, the lib is handling most of the timing-constrains and the hardware-access
-- cleaner, smaller, faster code with c++11 features (requires arduino sw 1.6.x or higher, >=1.6.10 recommended)
+- clean, small, fast code with c++11 features (requires arduino sw 1.6.x or higher, >=1.6.10 recommended)
 - proper naming of variables make it easier to read the code
 - hardware-dependencies are combined in "platform.h"
    - supported: arduino zero, teensy, sam3x, pic32, [ATtiny](https://github.com/damellis/attiny), esp8266, nrf51822, raspberry (...)
    - for portability and tests the hub can be compiled on a PC with the supplied mock-up functions in platform.h
-- more and better understandable examples
+- extended and better understandable examples
-- use command to enable or disable parasitic bus powering by the master (was implemented wrong before)
+- command to enable or disable parasitic bus powering by the master (was implemented wrong before)
-- use compiler-switch to use pull-ups of micro controller
+- compiler-switch to use pull-ups of micro controller
-- improved documentation
+- improved documentation in doxygen style
+- decided code style - Allman braces - was closest to main style in original

 ### Tested hardware
+- tested with arduino 1.8.3, Windows 10 and the board-library named in the brackets
 - run as ds18x20-master:
    - Arduino Uno (Arduino AVR Boards)
    - Teensy 3.2 (teensyduino)